What is a Tax Deferred Exchange?

 1. Real Property Only.
 As of 1/1/18, only real property can qualify for tax-deferred treatment.

 2. The Purpose Requirement.
 The taxpayer’s relinquished property and replacement property must be held for productive use in a trade or business or for investment.
 Property acquired primarily for sale will not qualify.
-Property held or acquired as a principal residence or primarily as a vacation home will also not qualify.
+Property held or acquired as a principal residence or primarily as a vacation or second home will also not qualify.

 3. The Like-Kind Requirement.
 Replacement property acquired in an exchange must be “like-kind” to the real property being relinquished.
 All real property is generally like-kind to other real property so this requirement is typically easy to meet, but there are some exceptions.